rstudio/pins-r/README.md

 remotes::install_github("rstudio/pins")
 ```

-You can **pin** remote files with `pin()` to cache those files locally,
+First, you can **pin** remote files with `pin()` to cache those files
-such that, even if the remote resource is removed or while working
+locally, such that, even if the remote resource is removed or while
-offline, your code will keep working by using a local cache.
-Since
+working offline – your code will keep working by using a local cache.
-`pin(x)` pins `x` and returns a locally cached version of `x`, this
+Since `pin(x)` pins `x` and returns a locally cached version of `x`,
-allows you to pin a remote resource while also reusing it existing code
+this allows you to pin a remote resource while also reusing it existing
-with minimal changes.
+code with minimal changes.

 For instance, the following example makes use of a remote CSV file,
 which you can download and cache with `pin()` before it’s loaded with